 It can also be piped on top of cakes or cupcakes once it’s cooled.
-Or take a different approach to individual cheesecakes and layer it on before the strawberries.
+Or take a different approach to individual cheesecakes and spread the ganache on top, before the strawberries.
 Drizzle it over a banana cake or over ice cream.
 Once it’s totally cooled, it can even be turned into truffles!

 There’s truly no shortage of ways to enjoy this easy ganache recipe!